Relaxation Techniques for Women Giving Birth Naturally

 To birth your baby, your body must open.
 Tense, tight muscles impede that opening.
 If you condition your body now to stay relaxed in the face of distraction, you will be better equipped to slip into deep relaxation during labor and birth.

 Different factors may impede women giving birth naturally from fully relaxing, including their perceptions of childbirth.
 If a woman harbors negative connotations or phobias about childbirth, these feelings can interfere with her ability to trust her body and truly relax.
 Any of the following techniques may be employed to learn relaxation for childbirth.
-Before starting them, read the guidelines for using relaxation techniques for childbirth.
+Before starting them, read the guidelines for implementing relaxation techniques for childbirth.

 Relaxation Techniques